fntlnz/fntlnz.wtf/content/post/bpf-ring-buffer.md

 was needed, so I will not go that way with this post.
 Instead, I want to write about to actually make use of this new feature.

+# Motivation for this post

+Finding good resources on new BPF features is very hard.
+The subsystem maintainers team is doing a ginormous work at it and documenting every single bit is very difficult.

+Moreover, this new feature is just another map interface so essentially can be used as the others do.
+However, I felt like others could benefit from my researching about this new features so i did put together this writeup while I was experimenting on it.

 # Note on helpers

 For every functionality it exposes, the BPF subsystem exposes an helper.